makenna-avakian/TIL/TIL-MKDocs/docs/React/Hooks/useReducer.md

 # useReducer

 useReducer is a hook in React which handles states that have sub-values.
+It is essentially used to return an updated state from an intital one.

 ## Syntax
 ```javascript